The Pandora Papers

 There is a window to file these Beneficial Owner Information Reports (“BOIs”).
 Reporting companies, domestic and foreign, created before the effective date of the final FinCEN regulation are also required to act.
 They will have a year to file their initial reports.
 Reporting companies formed afterwards will have 14 days to file.
 But it doesn’t end there—FinCEN will expect updates as time goes on and circumstances change, within 30 days of the change, all of which will go into its database.

-The initial phase of FinCEN regulation will be finalized in 2022, so these requirements are indeed upon us.
+The initial phase of FinCEN regulation should be finalized in 2023, so these requirements are indeed upon us.
 FinCEN states: “Once finalized, these proposed regulations will affect a large number of entities doing business in the United States,” an understatement if there ever was one.

 FinCEN’s rules are likely to expand in number and scope over time.
 FinCEN has said as much.
 Needless to say, achieving and maintaining anonymity in entity structuring becomes a more challenging project in this environment.
 As for penalties for non-compliance, don’t ask.
 They are predictably awful for anyone who provides or attempts to provide false or fraudulent information.
 Failure to act is also a violation.